AndreasKuhn-ak/WS2022_Julia/paper.md

 # Experience of use
 We started using `Julia` in our own work out of frustration with the execution speed of raw Python.
 The choice of `Julia` over other compiled and fast languages like C/++, FORTRAN or Rust was easy for us because ``Julia`` allowed us to keep the familiar and convenient interactive development workflow that Python established.

 During the transition, we also had to learn `Julia` from scratch.
 And what is the best way to learn something new?
 Right, teaching it.
 Therefore, we developed this course to educate ourselves and new members of our group on ``Julia``.
-Since the beginning of 2022, thirteen other people have completed the material as a self-study course.
+Since the beginning of 2022, fifteen undergrad and master students have completed the material as a self-study course.
 Furthermore, we have been providing the course material on our website as a free download since March 2022.
 The feedback was used to iteratively improve the course.

 We believe that the course has reached a level of maturity so that it offers great value to everybody who wants to learn or teach `Julia`.
-We are convinced that the course could be readily taught in a weekly manner as part of an undergraduate or graduate program.
+We are convinced that the course could be readily taught  as part of an undergraduate or graduate program.
+A suitable format would be a block course where, in the morning, there is a teaching block of one or two lessons (depending on the size), and in the afternoon, students work alone or in groups on the exercises.
+In the evening or the next day, there could be a session where the solutions to the exercises are presented, and any questions regarding the exercises are answered.

 Therefore, we invite everybody to either use the course materials in independent self study to learn `Julia` or to use the course materials to teach `Julia` to others.

 ## Acknowledgements

-We acknowledge contributions from Simon Schardt, Christopher Nauroth-Kreß, Alexander Leipold and the various other students who served as beta testers and proof readers for this course.
+We acknowledge the  contributions from Simon Schardt, Christopher Nauroth-Kreß, Alexander Leipold, Kilan Volmer and the various other students who served as beta testers and proof readers for this course.